alan-turing-institute/QUIPP-collab/quipp-overview.md

 - Access us to sensitive data sets
 - Understanding the structure of your data
 - Understanding the questions you are asking of it
-- Validating our measures of privacy and utility preservation for **your** dtaa and questions
+- Validating our measures of privacy and utility preservation for **your** data and questions

+## How are we working?
+- Open data, analysis and guidance
+- Collaboratively (come work with us)
+- Reproducible, extensible tools to let people incorporate **their** data and data science analyses
+- Something to set expectations around what we can do ourselves
+  - Highlight end to end tool set

 ## Links to other projects
 - RADDISH: Incorporating reeal-time data into disaster response